Translate

 That hurt more than the notice itself.

-They did not speak of it after school.
+They did not speak about it on the road.

-They walked as they always had, bicycles rolling beside them, dust rising in familiar patterns.
-The road curved gently, lined with trees that had witnessed their silence grow over the years.
+They walked side by side as they always had, bicycles rolling beside them, dust rising gently around their feet.
+The road curved ahead, familiar and unbothered, lined with trees that had watched their silence grow over the years.

 Everything looked unchanged.